xubik/xubik.github.com/_posts/2015-01-09-pluralsight-web-security-and-the-owasp-top-10.md

 ## Cross-site Request Forgery (CSRF / XSRF)

+A user has to be tricked into submitting a "forged" request to a site which they are already authenticated on (e.g. via a live authentication cookie in their cookie store)
-Imagine an attacker share a malicious link with a user.
+Imagine an attacker shares a malicious link with a user.
 User clicks a link and their site is loaded into the user's browser along with a malicious request which loads the target website.
 If the user has an authentication cookie for the target website this will automatically be sent with the request - however the contents of the request did not come from the user, but from the attacker.
 So if e.g. the request contains an amount of money to transfer to a bank account, the user can submit this to their own banking website unwittingly.

 ### Common defences